aglabx/ArraySplitter/README.md

 **Status:** In development.
 Optimized for 100Kb scale arrays; longer arrays will work but may take longer to process.
 Signigicanlty longer time.

+**Update:** From 1.1.6, ArraySplitter now successfully decomposes arrays on megabase scale.
+Largest arrays takes around 5 minutes to process.
+Fortunatelly, there are only 41 arrays large 1 Mb in CHM13v20 assembly.
+And I'm going to add parallel processing to speed up singificantly the process.
+Currently, it is single-threaded.

+**Update:** Monomers are required some polising of borders, I am working on it.

 ## Installation

 **Prerequisites**